Sam meeting the new neighbors

 Bob Bernotaitis Board President, 2012

 Bob is the husband of founder, Nancy Bernotaitis.
 Bob works F/T as the Parts Manager for Jeff Schmitt Chevy South in Miamisburg, OH.
-Together, Bob and Nancy have 3 adult children, Seth (27), Rachel (25), and Sam (20-autism).
-They also have 1 granddaughter, Morgan (2).
+Bob has served as the Board president since the founding of Good Works Farm in 2012 and provides the woodworking experiences for Good Works Farm campers.
+Together, Bob and Nancy have 3 adult children, and 1 granddaughter.

 Carolyn Krug Board Treasurer, 2018